Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 I use a short period because I have found it reliable in an up-trending market to look for short-term trading opportunities.

 You also need a filter when scanning for a trade to eliminate weak stocks.

 I use a moving average indicator to select only the best ones.

 Well, you can only use RSI properly when you have software to scan the markets.

 I use Amibroker daily to find profitable trades.

-If you don’t have it then you will be having a hard time monitoring the stocks.
+If you don’t have it, then you will have a hard time monitoring the stocks.

 An RSI setting for intraday is not an exact setting considering that every security or asset has its behavior.
-The setting recommended for intraday is usually the two-period due to its immediate signal derived from price action.
+The setting recommended for intraday is usually the two-period because of its immediate signal derived from price action.
 An example of price action is a sudden fall of an asset in two days.

 What is RSI?